-All evaporators and condensers have OGS-type grooved water connections (adhering to Standard AWWA C606).
+All evaporators and condensers have OGS-type grooved water connections (adhering to Standard AWWA C606) or optional flange connections.
 The installing contractor must provide matching mechanical connections.
+PVC piping should not be used.
 Be sure that water inlet and outlet connections match certified drawings and nozzle markings.